ccmjga/mjga-scaffold/README_EN.md

 2. Please submit any feedback, discussions, or bugs to the issue tracker, and I will handle them seriously.
 3. I also welcome any ideas from other communities and will actively participate in the replies.
 4. More new video tutorials are being recorded, please stay tuned.
-5. Promote Mjga to your colleagues and friends, and let Java be great again.

 ## 🔮 User Community